obunga99/slot-game-c/README.md

 # slot-game-c

+compile:
+'''make'''
-compile  '''make'''  compiling the project automaticaly executes it
+compiling the project automaticaly executes it.